Abstract

 Endowment for the Humanities

-announced funding opportunities specifically “to support
+announced funding opportunities specifically “to

-convenings, research, manuscript preparation for collaborative publications, and the
+through convenings, research, manuscript preparation for collaborative

-creation of scholarly digital projects.”
+publications, and the creation of scholarly digital projects.”
+Of course,

-Of course, in this time, there has been another significant development in scholarly
+in this time, there has been another significant development in scholarly

 collaboration of all kinds and disciplines.
 The global pandemic of 2020-2021 prompted